 - Mitral Valve Stenosis – The valve narrows or gets blocked and doesn’t open as wide as it should preventing adequate forward blood flow.

 Severe cases of mitral valve diseases cause symptoms, including pulmonary hypertension, atrial fibrillation, or heart failure.
-Transcatheter mitral valve replacement is an option for some people with mitral valve disease who aren’t good candidates for open-heart surgery.
+Transcatheter mitral valve replacement can be an option for some people who are prone to mitral valve disease and who are not considered to be good candidates for open-heart surgery.

 What Happens Before the TMVR Procedure?